slbucur/python_course/PITCHME.md

 ## Rules

-- Interactive course, you can ask me any question at any time  |
+- Interactive course, you can ask me any question at any time  <!-- .element: class="fragment" -->
-- No question is a dumb question  |
+- No question is a dumb question  <!-- .element: class="fragment" -->

 Note:
 Since this is a hands on course, it's meant to be interactive.